 You can also just spread it on toasted buttered bread and eat.

-Tomato Chili Sauce can be stored in an air-tight glass jar or container for about 3 months in the freezer or 2 weeks in the refrigerator.
+Tomato Chili Sauce can be stored in an air-tight jar or container for about 2 weeks in the refrigerator or 6 months in the freezer.

 This homemade spicy tomato sauce can be used as a spread for sandwiches, a dip for snacks, and also as a base for curries, or a marinade for meats.